 Information on Becoming a Certified Organic Producer

-Except for operations whose gross agricultural income from organic sales totals $5,000 or less, farm operations that grow and/or process organic foods must be certified by USDA-accredited certifying agents.
-The Maryland Department of Agriculture (MDA) is a USDA accredited certifying agent for producers located in Maryland.
+Except for operations whose gross agricultural income from organic sales totals $5,000 or less annually, farm operations that grow and/or process foods that are to be sold, labeled, or represented as “100 percent organic," “organic," or “made with organic (specified ingredients or food group(s))" must be certified by a USDA-accredited certifying agent.
+The Maryland Department of Agriculture (MDA) is a USDA-accredited certifying agent for producers located in Maryland.

 MDA certifies farm operations to NOP standards under the following scopes: